DomoticASW/.github/profile/04-DevOps.md

 In order to keep the image as lean and optimized as possible it was decided to rely upon the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/formats/docker.html) sbt plugin which allows to automatically build a Docker image of the project.

-[This](https://github.com/DomoticASW/roomba/blob/main/.github/workflows/publish-docker-image.yaml) is the action used to build and publish the image the main changes to the one mentioned above are:
+[This](https://github.com/DomoticASW/roomba/blob/main/.github/workflows/publish-docker-image.yaml) is the action used to build and publish the image.
+The main changes to the one mentioned above are:

 - It runs once a release is published
 - It also sets up Java and sbt